percolatestudio/publish-counts/README.md

 On the client side, once you've subscribed to `'publication'`, you can call `Counts.get('name-of-counter')` to get the value of the counter, reactively.

+The `publishCount` function returns the observer handle that's used to maintain the counter.
+You can call its `stop` method in order to stop the observer from running.

 ## Options

 ### Readiness